afids/afids-protocol-old/content/docs/afids_protocol/nhp_protocol.md

 **Description:** R superior LMS <br>
 **Acronym:** RSLMS

-* Start at sagittal slices at the posterior boundry of PC.
+* The lateral mesencephalic sulcus runs superior-to-inferior along the midbrain bilaterally.
+The following 4 points provide superior and inferior bounds of this sulcus superiorly and inferiorly.
-* Localize using axial slices; at boundary of CSF and brain
+* Localize using axial slices close to the location of the superior interpeduncular fossa (5) at the boundary of CSF and brain.
-* Use the coronal and sagittal views to optimize the location so that this point is in the angle created in all views
+* Use the coronal and sagittal views to optimize the location so that the point at the depth of this sulcus is best approximated.
+Note: In NHP, the superior LMS is just inferior and medial to the capsule of the medial geniculate nucleus.

 <a href="../img/nhp/06_RSLMS.png" target="_blank">![](../img/nhp/06_RSLMS.png)</a>